hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 If you are using a VPS, it is highly recommended that you use Tmux to run your node in the background.
 Otherwise, your node will terminate as soon as you exit the terminal.

-You can use these basic commands to set up a separate session to run your node in:
+You can use these basic commands to set up a separate session:

 (**1**) First, install Tmux.